 Indicate the payment terms

-Price is a vital part of the asset purchase agreement, and so are the terms of how the payment will be made.
-For instance, where a transaction involves one seller financing, the buyer may remit a portion of the purchase price then sign a promissory note for the purchase price balance.
+Price is a vital part of the asset purchase agreement, as are the terms of how the payment will be made.
+For instance, if a transaction involves seller financing, the buyer may remit a portion of the price and then sign a promissory note for the purchase price balance.

 Representation and warranties

 The warranty, in this case, acts as an indemnity in a case where the asset fails to meet the agreed-upon conditions.
-Mostly it favors the buyer as the seller is required to provide the necessary warranties and disclaimers.
-Also, in case if the seller is not in the position to guarantee the condition and quality of the asset(s) being sold or purchased, they need to be warrantied to shield the seller from extreme consequences like litigation or termination of the agreement.
+Mostly, it favors the buyer, as the seller is required to provide the necessary warranties and disclaimers.
+Also, if the seller is not in a position to guarantee the condition and quality of the asset(s) being sold or purchased, they need to be warranted to shield the seller from extreme consequences like litigation or termination of the agreement.

 Sealing agreement requirements

 The conditions for closing the deal tend to vary depending on the nature of the transaction.
-The closing requirements include the approval of sale by third parties to be involved, the delivery of purchase price, and the need for the seller to make repairs or changes before the sale.
+The closing requirements include the approval of the sale by third parties involved, the delivery of the purchase price, and the need for the seller to make repairs or changes before the sale.

 At this point, the involved parties can decide on their closing price adjustments.
 This section also needs to be as detailed as possible.